BiCU-CCRI/Best_practices/shared_resources/README.md

 Definition of structure and location of shared resources at the cluster(s).
 Primarily focused on newly established shared resources at the CeMM cluster but can be applied anywhere.

+- `README.md`: information (verbal) about the references, images, subdirectories, ...
+Used to describe the resources and can be stored in `git`.
+- `run.sh`: information to reproduce the references, images, subdirectories, ...
+Contains information to *rebuild* the resources if necessary and can be stored in `git`.

 ## References

 - **Source link** of the references should be included in the `run.sh` or `README.md`, including all the postprocessing steps if applicable